Maestas earned All-America recognition in all-around, 6 Illini qualified for event finals

 Seven-time qualifier to Junior Olympics National Championships ...
 Five-time event finalist on pommel horse at JO National Championships ...
 Won numerous state and regional championships in the all-around.

 Born Chad Thomas Mason on March 23, 1991 ...
 Son of Tom and Lisa Mason ...
 Has one older sister, Katie ...
 Enrolled in general curriculum ...
-Hobbies include working as a part-time ice curler, surfing, wakeboarding, motocross and snowboarding ...
+Hobbies include surfing, wakeboarding, motocross and snowboarding ...
 Past summer job includes working as a stuntman ...
-Biggest thrill in sports is learning a new skill ...
-Lists Justin Spring as his favorite athlete because he is very motivating ...
-Names his parents as most influencing his athletic career because "they drove me to the gym everyday for 14 years and were always there for me" ...
-Would like to open a stunt school after graduation.
+Biggest thrill in sports is hitting a routine in competition and running up to the team...
+Lists Justin Spring as his favorite athlete because he is very motivating...
+Names his parents as most influencing his athletic career because "They drove me to the gym every day for 15 years and were always there for me" ...
+After college, he is going to continue his career as a Hollywood stuntman and work in the movie industry.